-HCBS A child (under age 18) Parental rights have not been legally severed The county where the parent(s) live at the time of ALTCS approval.
+HCBS ' , Parental rights have not been legally severed The county where the parent(s) live at the time of ALTCS approval.
 Parental rights have been legally severed The county where the child resides.
 Parents are legally separated The county where the parent the child resides with.